Updated: Nov 25, 2021

 ¾ cup sugar, adjust to taste*

-½ cup of nuts (of choice – pistachio, almonds, cashewnuts) – coarsely chopped
+½ cup of nuts (of choice – pistachio, almonds, cashewnuts) – coarsely ground

 4 – 5 green cardamoms, powdered